linera-io/linera-gol-challenge/backend/README.md

 #   FAUCET_URL=https://faucet.testnet-XXX.linera.net  # for some value XXX
 ```

-Create the user wallets and add chains to them:
+Create the user wallet and add a chain to it:

 ```bash
 export LINERA_WALLET="$LINERA_TMP_DIR/wallet.json"